If you had to show on a spread sheet how you spent your time, what would you consider now that you had not previously?

-During their exchange she said to King David, “Our lives are like water that is poured out on the ground — it can’t be gathered up again.”
+I have read from ancient text that, “Our lives are like water that is poured out on the ground — it can’t be gathered up again.”

 If our lives are in fact like water, how will you pour out your life this week, since it can not be gathered up again?